balvig/hub_store/README.md

 ## Usage

-Running the following will export 2 years worth of PRs/Reviews to CSV files.
+Running the following will export all PRs/Review metadata in a repo to CSV files.

 The gem will use an sqlite db as interim storage to allow resuming and